joclement/Dotfiles/README.md

 Dotfiles
 ========
-This repository includes all of my custom Dotfiles.
+This repository includes my custom Dotfiles.

 This Dotfiles repository focuses on:
 * zsh using antigen